HTTPArchive/almanac.httparchive.org/src/content/en/2025/accessibility.md

   </figcaption>
 </figure>

+In 2025, 4.9% of mobile tables use this technique, up from 4% in 2024 and 1% in 2022.
 The emphasis remains on using semantic HTML elements correctly to make tables accessible.

 ## Forms